Interior / Exterior » 7

 Good-looking but not at all daring, the Acura RLX would get called "catalog" on any of the cutthroat fashion-model reality shows.

-The challenge for any luxury sedan today is to hit some benchmarks that would have been coachbuilt in a bygone era.
+To hit on the point we're building to: The challenge for any luxury sedan today is to hit some benchmarks that would have been coachbuilt in a bygone era.
 The Audi A7 and Jaguar XF are in the RLX's periphery, and they faintly reek of sophistication and substance--nevermind the Cadillac XTS and its flair-filled, jewel-blinged bod.

 The RLX?
 It's less apt to leap off a runway.
 The stance is right, and the proportions are good, and even the BMW-esque turn to the roofline has enough distance between it and the original to claim its own birthright.
 The rest is subtle but graceful, from the LED headlights to the curve stamped over the front wheels to the LED taillights.
 As rolling stock, the RLX's smoothly arched roofline and somewhat aggressive stance are attractive--but they're not groundbreaking.